eburghar/gil/README.md

 ## Modus operandi

-If no clue is given from the command line arguments, `glctl` tries to gather informations by first locating the git root directory, starting from the working directory and checking parents directories if necessary :
+If no clue is given from the command line arguments, `glctl` tries to gather information by first locating the git root directory, starting from the working directory and checking parents directories if necessary :

-1. The name of the gitlab project to work with is derived from a remote url it finds in the git configuration.
-It uses the url of the gitlab instance indicated in its configuration file for that.
+1. The name of the GitLab project to work with is derived from a remote URL it finds in the git configuration.
+It uses the URL of the GitLab instance indicated in its configuration file for that.

-2. It then try to find a remote reference to apply the operations upon using the following heuristic :
+2. It then tries to find a remote reference to apply the operations upon using the following heuristic :

-   1. in case several tags are pointing to the commit[^1], try to find the greatest semver tag (x.y.z)
+   1. in case several tags are pointing to the commit[^1], try to find the greatest SemVer tag (x.y.z)

    2. if this doesn't work, tries to find the latest tag with describe